goauthentik/authentik/website/integrations/services/aws/index.md

 Now go back to your AWS instance

--   Under `Identity provider metadata` upload both the the `Metadata file` and `Signing Certificate` authentik gave you.
+-   Under `Identity provider metadata` upload both the the `Metadata` file and `Signing Certificate` that authentik gave you.
--   Choose `Next`.
+-   Click `Next`.
--   In your settings pane, under the tab `Identity Source` click `Actions -> Manage Authentication`
+-   In your settings pane, under the tab `Identity Source`, click `Actions -> Manage Authentication`.
--   Take note of the `AWS access portal sign-in URL` (this is especially important if you've changed it from the default)
+-   Take note of the `AWS access portal sign-in URL` (this is especially important if you changed it from the default).

 Now go back to your authentik instance.

--   Navigate to the Application you've created for AWS and click _Edit_.
+-   Navigate to the Application that you created for AWS and click _Edit_.
 -   Under _UI Settings_ make sure the _Start URL_ matches the _AWS access portal sign-in URL_

 ## Caveats and Troubleshooting

--   Users need to exist in AWS in order to use them through authentik.
+-   Users need to already exist in AWS in order to use them through authentik.
 AWS will throw an error if it doesn't recognise the user.
 -   In case you're stuck, you can see the SSO logs in Amazon CloudTrail -> Event History.
 Look for `ExtenalIdPDirectoryLogin`

 Note:

-## Optional: Auto provisioning with SCIM
+## Optional: Automated provisioning with SCIM

-Some people may opt for the automatic provisioning feature called SCIM.
+Some people may opt TO USE the automatic provisioning feature called SCIM (System for Cross-domain Identity Management).
-SCIM allows you to synchronise (part of) your directory to AWS's IAM.
-Saving you the hassle of having to create users by hand.
+SCIM allows you to synchronize (part of) your directory to AWS's IAM, saving you the hassle of having to create users by hand.
-In order to do so, go to your AWS Identity Center
+In order to do so, take the following steps in your AWS Identity Center:

 -   In your `Settings` pane, locate the `Automatic Provisioning` Info box.
-Click `Enable`
+Click `Enable`.
 -   AWS will give you an `SCIM Endpoint` and a `Access Token`.
-Take note of these
+Take note of these values.

 Go back to your authentik instance

 -   Navigate to _Providers_ -> _Create_
 -   Select _SCIM Provider_
--   Give it a name, under _URL_ enter the _SCIM Endpoint_ and under _Token_ enter the _Access Token_ AWS provided you with.
+-   Give it a name, under _URL_ enter the _SCIM Endpoint_, and then under _Token_ enter the _Access Token_ AWS provided you with.
--   In case you wish, change the user filtering settings to your liking.
+-   Optionally, change the user filtering settings to your liking.
 Click _Finish_

 -   Go to _Customization -> Property Mappings_
 -   Click _Create -> SCIM Mapping_